-Everyone wants to know - are zebras black with white stripes or white with black stripes?
-The striped pattern of zebras comes about from a genetic process called selective pigmentation.
-What this means is, black is the predominant, actual color pigmentation of the zebras coat and the part of the zebras coat that does not contain pigmentation (or at least very little pigmentation) appears as the white stripes and underbelly, so they are black with white stripes!
+A zebra's stripes come from a genetic process called selective pigmentation, which means black is the predominant, actual color pigmentation of the zebras coat.
+The part of the coat that does not contain pigmentation appears as the white stripes and underbelly-- so, zebras are black with white stripes!